T. Y. Lin International: History

 1990s: Following the Loma Prieta earthquake in California in late 1989, T.Y.
 Lin International helped in the development of advanced techniques, engineering tools, and design standards for bridge assessment, the seismic retrofit of existing structures, and the design of new bridges.
 The firm also completed several acquisitions, including California-based McDaniel Engineering, Chicago-based BASCOR, Washington State's DGES Consulting Engineering, and New York's DRC Consultants.
 Additionally, the firm opened a new Asia-Pacific office in Chongqing, China.

 2000s: U.S. expansion continued with the acquisition of Miami-based H.J.
 Ross Associates, Inc., Northern California's CCS Planning and Engineering, multi-location FRA Engineering and Architecture, and Medina Consultants on the East Coast.
 The acquisitions strengthened the firm's services in the areas of ITS/traffic engineering and transportation engineering through its aviation and rail and transit line of businesses for such projects as Miami International Airport's expansion project.
 In Asia, T.Y.
 Lin International oversaw the design of major bridges in China's fast-growing central region, including the Shibanpo Bridge and the Caiyunba Bridge in Chongqing, and the Second Wujiang Bridge in Fulin.

 2010s: T.Y.
 Lin International oversaw the design of 25 elevated bridges across Taiwan for the island's new High Speed Rail system and the Hoover Dam Bypass Bridge, which is downstream of the Hoover Dam; the Port Mann Bridge in British Columbia; Canada (2012); the new Eastern Span of the San Francisco-Oakland Bay Bridge (2013) and the Champlain Bridge, Montreal (2019-present), also called the Samuel De Champlain Bridge, in Montreal, Quebec, Canada.

+2020s: In 2023, T.Y.
+Lin was awarded Lead Designer in a progressive design build (PDB) contract to develop, design, and construct a replacement of two 2-lane bridges over a 10-mile segment of highway between Mobile, Alabama and Spanish Fort, Alabama.